NexTre-dev/alphaver/README.md

 - [X] ~~Add youtube links to each video~~
 - [X] ~~Item documentation~~
 - [ ] Seperate Preview and Lilypad item & block IDs
-- [ ] Migrate the repo content to GitHub's wiki feature *

 *\* = working on it*